Do I Need Individual Disability Insurance If I’m Covered By My Group Plan?

-Many employees are concerned over what would happen to them and their families should they become hurt or sick and unable to work.
+Many employees are concerned about what would happen to them and their families should they become hurt or sick and unable to work.
 It’s a valid concern, to be sure.
 Keep in mind, according to a 2017 report by the Canadian Survey on Disabilities, one in five Canadians (or 6.2 million) aged 15 and older had one or more disabilities that limited them in their daily activities.

 The good news is most employers include short and/or long-term disability insurance as part of their benefits package.
-But the extent and particulars of the coverage offered depends on the specific policy your employer has chosen.
+But the extent and particulars of the coverage offered depend on the specific policy your employer has chosen.
 The question then becomes: is that coverage enough or do I need to invest in an individual disability insurance plan too?

-As we’ve discussed earlier (include link to the “demystifying LTD insurance blog), disability insurance plans allow an employee to receive income replacement to help cover their costs for when they can’t work.
+As we’ve discussed earlier (include a link to the “demystifying LTD insurance blog), disability insurance plans allow an employee to receive income replacement to help cover their costs when they can’t work.
 The amount they receive is typically a percentage of their income, though specifics and other details depend on the policy.